officelearn/azure-docs.sv-se/articles/iot-hub/tutorial-routing.md

 # Create the storage account to be used as a routing destination.
 # Save the context for the storage account
 #   to be used when creating a container.
-$storageAccount = New-AzureRmStorageAccount -ResourceGroupName $resourceGroup `
+$storageAccount = New-AzStorageAccount -ResourceGroupName $resourceGroup `
     -Name $storageAccountName `
     -Location $location `
     -SkuName Standard_LRS `